WEEK 14 - Molding and Casting

 The objective of the individual assignment was to design and fabricate a mold using a digital fabrication process, produce a flexible mold from it, and finally cast a physical object.
 For this assignment, I developed a cat face mold based on a digital model downloaded from Printables.
 The original model was used as a starting reference and was later adapted to create a manufacturable mold for the molding and casting process.

-Once the CNC machining process was completed, the mold surface showed visible toolpath marks, especially in the curved areas of the cat relief.
-To improve the quality of the final casting, I manually sanded the surface and sealed the mold.
-This post-processing step was necessary to reduce porosity, improve surface finish, and help the silicone release more easily from the CNC-machined master.
+Once the CNC machining process was completed, the mold surface showed visible toolpath marks.
+To improve the quality of the final casting, I manually sanded and sealed the mold before pouring silicone.

 For the final object, I used EPOX-21 epoxy resin.
-The two resin components were measured, mixed slowly, and poured into the silicone mold.
 The cast was left to cure for 72 hours before demolding to ensure complete polymerization and dimensional stability.
-The final result successfully reproduced the cat face geometry and demonstrated the complete workflow from digital design to CNC machining, silicone molding, and resin casting.

 Final mold and casting result